Praveen077Kumar/Innovatrix_Infotech_assignment_task/README.md

 ![Logo](https://blog.hyperiondev.com/wp-content/uploads/2018/09/Blog-Article-MERN-Stack.jpg)

-## Features
+## Features 🫰

 -  The user signs up
 -  The user logs in
 -  user is able to add and update their name and age
 -  Multiple users can register and sign in with different emails and passwords
 -  Everyone should be able to update their name and age
 -  Once the user updates the name or the age, it should show instantaneous effect.
+-  authentication and authorization implimentation
+-  used redux , reduxToolKit from state Management
+-  used tailwind for better and easy integration of CSS classes

-## Run Locally
+## Run Locally 🏃 🏃

 Clone the project